Prison

 Financial hardship and prison

 Some prisons have a visiting financial counsellor who may be able to help you.
-Once you are in prison, do check with prison staff to see if you have access to one and if so, make an appointment.
+Once you’re in prison, check with prison staff to see if you have access to one and if so, make an appointment.

 01